By Laura Ferreiro

 With his deep, gravelly baritone and his acoustic guitar, Kris Kristofferson has championed causes ranging from promoting tolerance to defending human rights for decades.
 Often described as an outlaw poet, his journey has taken him from Oxford, England where he studied as a Rhodes Scholar, to working as a janitor at Columbia Studios in Nashville in hopes of breaking into the music business.

-Since then, Kristofferson has become one of the world’s most respected singer-songwriters, formed the country super-group The Highwaymen with Johnny Cash, Waylon Jennings and Willie Nelson, penned songs for hundreds of artists including Cash, Jerry Lee Lewis and Janis Joplin, and has starred in several Hollywood films.
+Since then, Kristofferson has become one of the world’s most respected and prolific singer-songwriters.
+He formed the country super-group The Highwaymen with Johnny Cash, Waylon Jennings and Willie Nelson, has penned songs for hundreds of artists including Cash, Jerry Lee Lewis and Janis Joplin, and has starred in several Hollywood films to boot.